samsonmaconi/ePharma/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

+## Running the applciation

+Follow the steps to run the application:

+1. At the root of the application run npm install
+2. Run npm start
+3. cd server/ and then run the following commands in the given sequence: npm install, npm install bcrypt, npm start

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.